 Future of Lemmatization in AI

-• Developing hybrid frameworks combining rule-based lemmatization with deep learning for domain-specific text understanding in fields like medicine and law.
+- Combining rule-based lemmatization with deep learning creates hybrid frameworks for domain-specific text understanding, such as in medicine and law.

-• Improving lemmatizers for underrepresented languages through multilingual transformers and transfer learning.
+- Improving lemmatizers for underrepresented languages through multilingual transformers and transfer learning methods.

 Conclusion